Surf’s Up For Baby Boomers

 Cocoa Beach, the home of Florida surfer Kelly Slater (nine-time ASP World Champion), offers small, mellow waves, which make it a top choice for beginners.
 Dependable rights and lefts break over sandbars on either side of Canaveral Pier.
 Cocoa Beach is also the site of the Easter Surf Festival, billed as the second oldest surfing competition in the United States.

-Part of the Sebastian Inlet State Recreational Area, Sebastian Inlet is the most renowned place for Florida surfing.
+Part of the Sebastian Inlet State Recreational Area, Sebastian Inlet is the one of the most popular Florida spot for 55+ surfers.
 Since the 1960s, many professional surfers have ridden the waves of the inlet, which is composed of three breaks aptly named First, Second and Third Peak.
 At the end of the south jetty is an offshore sandbar called Monster Hole.
 North/northeast swells and low incoming tides bring huge left-breaking waves that provide long rides.
 East/southeast swells create right-breaking waves, which are sometimes smooth and fast, and sometimes bumpy.
 This challenging spot can handle anything from three- to 15-foot waves.

 Another notable Florida surf destination is Delray Beach, two miles of untouched beauty on the South Florida coastline.
 It’s also known as the first home of South Florida surfing, starting in the late 1950s.
 Low and mid-tides are the best surf conditions here.
 The waves work on every tide and swell combination, but on big swells and lower tides, the outside sandbar really fires.